OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2015-01-10-vps-ruby-on-rails-hosting-2.md

 ### Step 8 - Install Your Rails App

 Create the /var/www folder and give it permissions.
+If /var/www already exists you can skip the `mkdir` step.

 ```
 sudo groupadd www-pub